dmehrab06/Fast_HAWK/README.md

 ./log_reg_control.out -t 2 -p 3 -c cov_0.txt
 ```

 To run with single worker calling the executable without any argument is enough.
-Passing -p 1 will do the same
+Passing -t 1 will do the same

 ## Test